Baltimore - Things to Do in Baltimore

 Travel Tips

-Transportation: Utilize the free Charm City Circulator buses that connect major attractions including Inner Harbor, Fells Point, and Federal Hill.
+Transportation: use the free Charm City Circulator buses that connect major attractions including Inner Harbor, Fells Point, and Federal Hill.
 The clean, efficient Metro subway links downtown to BWI Airport ($1.90).
 Downtown parking averages $15-25 daily, so consider staying near transit lines.

 Money: Most establishments accept cards, but carry cash for historic market stalls and food trucks.
 Tipping 18-20% is standard at restaurants.
 Many museums offer resident discounts—ask if you're staying locally.
 Happy hour specials run 3-6 PM at most establishments.